Published on: 11 June 2019 | Last updated: 15 February 2020

 After about half a kilometre you come to a crossroads where you keep straight on.
 A little further on, there’s a fork in the road, and the section of traffic-free cycleway starts on the right-hand fork.

-Turn left by the chapel and continue gently climbing, after about 300 metres turn right.
+Turn left by the chapel and continue gently climbing and, after about 300 metres turn right.
 The next section takes you past Sarnonico, to your left and a little below, and on to the Bicigrill Tandem, which is a popular stop with both cyclists and villagers.

 Romeno to Ronzone